 Dermal fillers and facial implants can be used in reconstructions for areas that may have been scarred or altered by trauma.
 This may be done in conjunction with minor or major plastic surgery.
 The other increasing use of dermal fillers is in cosmetic surgery where patients seek these treatments to improve their appearance.

 They are mainly used for the removal or improvement of scars caused by acne, correction of facial (wrinkle) lines, and enhancement or filling in of certain specific facial features such as the lips or chin.

 |Facial lines and features that can be corrected using dermal fillers|

 There are numerous substances that add bulk to tissue.
-The decision as to which you should use will depend on what you are trying to achieve and on the expert advice of your health practitioner.
-Each has their place and specific uses in facial augmentation.
+Each has its place and specific uses in facial augmentation.
 See individual implant types for specific details regarding use.
 The list below includes some older products that are no longer in general use.